operasoftware/devopera/articles/_posts/2014-06-10-css-will-change-property.md

 		this.style.willChange = 'auto';
 	}

-Craig Buckler has written [an article](http://www.sitepoint.com/css3-animation-javascript-event-handlers/) about capturing CSS animation events in Javascript that you should check out if you’re not familiar with this.
+Craig Buckler has written [an article](http://www.sitepoint.com/css3-animation-javascript-event-handlers/) about capturing CSS animation events in JavaScript that you should check out if you’re not familiar with this.
 There’s also an article about [controlling CSS animations and transitions](http://css-tricks.com/controlling-css-animations-transitions-javascript/) on CSS-Tricks that’s also worth checking out.

-### Use `will-change` Sparingly In Style Sheets
+### Use `will-change` Sparingly in Style Sheets

 As we’ve seen in the previous section, `will-change` can be used to hint the browser about changes that are just about to occur to an element within a few milliseconds.
 This is one of the use cases where declaring `will-change` in a style sheet is okay.
-Although it’s recommended to set and unset `will-change` using Javascript, there are some situations where setting it in the style sheet (and keeping it) is appropriate.
+Although it’s recommended to set and unset `will-change` using JavaScript, there are some situations where setting it in the style sheet (and keeping it) is appropriate.

 One example is setting `will-change` on a small number of elements that are likely to be interacted with by the user over and over again, and that should respond to the user’s interaction in a snappy manner.
 The limited number of elements means that the optimizations made by the browser won’t be overused and therefore won’t hurt as much.
 For example, transforming a sidebar by sliding it out when the user requests it.
 The following rule would be appropriate: